CoolYaung/CoolYaung.github.io/README.md

 ### Research
 Much of my master's work focuses on the application of compressed sensing in millimeter wave channel estimation.

 Meanwhile, I have been researching on the theory of compressed sensing including approximated message passing (AMP).
-[A complete derivation of Sum-product GAMP](https://github.com/CoolYaung/CoolYaung.github.io/blob/master/A%20Complete%20Derivation%20of%20Sum-product%20Generalized%20Approximate%20Message%20Passing.pdf)
+Some work is summarized in [GAMP: A Complete Derivation and its Application to 1-bit Measuring of AWGN Output](https://github.com/CoolYaung/CoolYaung.github.io/blob/master/GAMP%20A%20Complete%20Derivation%20and%20its%20Application%20on%201-bit%20Measuring%20of%20AWGN%20Output.pdf)

 I have also done some work on signal identification for cognitive radio (CR).